How and why to ditch your expensive mutual funds

 - I sold all my mutual funds and decided to buy initially broad market Canadian ETF XIU from iShares.

-- At the time, because I believed I still needed some bonds in my portfolio, I bought a Canadian bond ETF XBB.
+- At the time, because I believed I still needed some bonds in my portfolio to save myself from myself, I bought a Canadian bond ETF XBB.
 You can see an early post on this subject here.

-- I researched U.S. stocks since I know I needed to diversify and eventually bought low-cost U.S. ETF VYM.
-I still own that fund today.
+- I researched U.S. stocks since I know I needed to diversify.
+I now own some U.S. stocks and U.S.-listed ETFs.

 - At the same time I also started buying individual stocks.
 I figured I would own the same companies that top mutual funds own.
 Enbridge was one of my very first stocks to own.
 I still hold that company today…